 Here is her post cath ECG for comparison:

 2. "NonSTEMIs" may be large and due to complete persistent coronary occlusion that needs emergent reperfusion.
 Millimeters do not measure occlusion.
 Large MI may be very subtle on the ECG.
-This was not a small MI, with peak troponin of 49.
-I do not know what the convalescent ejection fraction or wall motion abnormalities were, but they might be significant here.
-(The initial echo shows stunned myocardium that may recover with time.)
+This was not a small MI, with peak troponin I of 49.0 ng/mL (large MI).

 4. Opiates will obscure the diagnosis of MI.
-Morphine has been associated with higher mortality in ACS and I believe this is because the relief of pain is confused by physicians as relief of ischemia.
+Morphine has been associated with higher mortality in ACS and this is at least partly because the relief of pain is confused by physicians as relief of ischemia.
+There may even be other mechanisms.

 5. If in doubt, get an immediate echocardiogram.
 In this case, it would have confirmed MI and allowed for earlier cath lab activation.
-It may not differentiate old MI from acute MI, and I think the Q-wave here is diagnostic of old MI, so in this case echo is not so helpful.
+It may not differentiate old MI from acute MI, but absence of WMA would be helpful in finding a false positive.
+However, they can produce false negative results even in very large MI!

 6. Positive troponins alone are not grounds for cath lab activation.
-There must also be ongoing ischemia as evidenced by the ECG or ongoing pain, as in this case.
+There must also be ongoing ischemia as evidenced by either the ECG or ongoing pain, both of which were positive in this case.